annikahettmann/Welcome-Page/README.md

 <img align="left" src="https://github.com/ChapmanDAA/Welcome-Page/blob/master/src/imgs/Cady.jpg" width="115" height="115">

-Cady is a rising junior at Chapman and is majoring in Economics and minoring in Analytics.
-She's a research assistant on campus and has worked on various projects focused in economic history.
+Cady is a rising junior majoring in Economics and minoring in Analytics.
+She's a TA for MGSC 310, and research assistant on campus and has worked on various projects focused in economic history.
 After graduation, she aspires to consult in data science and analytics.

 </br>